flamelily-bluescsi/bluescsi/powershark.md

 * Delivery included (Choose your region below)
 * Colour - Black

+An alternate USB-C device can be purchased [here when available](/juicebox)

 &#128221; STOCK COUNT : {{site.powershark}}

 {% if site.powershark > 0 %}